LBHackney-IT/social-care-recording/README.md

 - ~~Add a "repeater group" field for capturing a repeatable group of fields (eg. name, phone number, role for a number of people)~~ (DONE)
 - ~~clean up and improve home page layout~~ (DONE)
 - ~~submissions can be discarded~~ (DONE)

-1. hitting the "continue" button on a step should return to the task list page if the form submitted successfully
+- ~~hitting the "continue" button on a step should return to the task list page if the form submitted successfully~~ (DONE)

-2. fix bug where changing a field type to checkbox/repeater from something else (and _maybe_ vice versa) _after_ a submission has been started caused the intitial values to become invalid (because it expects to be able to map over the values)
+1. fix bug where changing a field type to checkbox/repeater from something else (and _maybe_ vice versa) _after_ a submission has been started caused the intitial values to become invalid (because it expects to be able to map over the values)
-3. add autosave support to case notes (perhaps by making case notes function a bit more like other forms, backed by a row on the submissions table?)
+1. add autosave support to case notes (perhaps by making case notes function a bit more like other forms, backed by a row on the submissions table?)
-4. refactor CSV -> JSON conversion job to support currently ignored cells
+1. refactor CSV -> JSON conversion job to support currently ignored cells

 ### Next